rhon3n/tarot-journal/README.md

 ## Usage

-> Tarot Journal will walk you through an 8 card Tarot reading.
+> Tarot Journal will walk you through an 8 card Tarot reading based on "The Crow Tarot" by MJ Cullinane.
 Simply follow the instructions to complete your reading. *__Since this app is currently being developed, knowledge of the Tarot is required.
 [Biddy Tarot](https://www.biddytarot.com/) is a great place to start learning the Tarot if you are new.__*

 ## Requirements